epics-modules/asyn/README.md

 A primary target for asynDriver is EPICS IOC device support but, other than using libCom, most of it is independent of EPICS.

-Documentation, release notes, and links to releases can be found here:
+Documentation and release notes can be found here:
 * [Documentation](https://epics-modules.github.io/asyn)
 * [Release notes](RELEASE.md)